Mercury (film)

 Mercury is a 2018 Indian horror thriller film written and directed by Karthik Subbaraj.
 The film, which has no dialogue, stars an ensemble cast that includes Prabhu Deva, Sananth, Deepak Paramesh, Shashank Purushotham, Anish Padmanabhan and Indhuja Ravichandran.
-Subbaraj presented the film under his own production banner Stone Bench Creations, whilst Jayantilal Gada of Pen Studios co-produced the film.
+Karthik presented the film under his own production banner Stone Bench Creations, whilst Jayantilal Gada of Pen Studios co-produced the film.
 The plot is about five friends who are terrorised by the ghost of a victim of mercury poisoning.

 Mercury is a fictional story that was inspired by the 2001 Kodaikanal mercury poisoning.
-Filming was done in secrecy, and was officially announced in June 2017 after filming had ended.
-The film was shot in Chennai, Pondicherry, and Kumbakonam.
+Filming was done in secrecy, and the film was officially announced only in June 2017 after filming had ended.
+It was shot in Chennai, Pondicherry, and Kumbakonam.
 The background music was composed by Santhosh Narayanan, cinematography was handled by Tirru, and the film was edited by Vivek Harshan.

 Mercury was released on 13 April 2018 worldwide except for Tamil Nadu, where due to a strike by the Tamil Film Producers Council, it was released in the state on 20 April 2018, becoming the first Tamil cinema release after the strike.
 Since the film has no dialogue, the makers found distributing and releasing in major territories across India easy.
 The film received mixed reviews from critics.

 Plot

 Five long-term friends, who are suffering from mercury poisoning, meet at a farm for a high-school reunion.
 Michael plans to propose to Meera, and calls her and his friends, and they go on a night-time drive.
 At their destination, Michael proposes to Meera and she accepts.
 Afterwards, while driving her four friends home, Meera is temporarily blinded and nearly runs over a dog because the four friends have been interfering with the car's headlights.
 Somehow, the friends have accidentally dragged a blind man to his death when they swerved to avoid his dog.
 After dumping the blind man's body, the friends are terrorised by his ghost.
 The ghost kills the men in the group and tries to kill Meera as well.
 Meera reveals she is deaf and did not realise the car had hit someone.
-The ghost realises that he has killed innocent people, thinking they were the owners of a factory whose owners are responsible for the mercury poisoning.
+The ghost realises that he has killed innocent people, thinking they were the owners of a factory who are responsible for the mercury poisoning.
 The ghost shares his story of being blinded due to mercury poisoning: one night, he was walking his dog when the leash accidentally got stuck to the friends' car and the blind man was dragged along with it until he hit a headstone and died.
 Despite his accidental death, the ghost forgives Meera and spares her, after possessing her to see his wife one last time.
 Upon leaving her body, the ghost gives his hearing capacity to Meera and burns down the factory.